mikhailshepelev/Gas-Reader-App/README.md

 ng serve --open
 ```
 5. Your browser will be opened at http://localhost:4200.
 You can navigate through app by using this address.

+## General information about app

+As starting point of application we have 3 fictional companies and 3 employees:

+Company - "Lightning inc." : Employee Username : "alex", password - "1234"
+Company - "Blizzard inc." : Employee Username : "mary", password - "2345"
+Company - "Thunderbolt inc." : Employee Username : "mike", password - "3456"

+Application consumer can add any number of companies and employees by adding new rows into "src/main/resources/data.sql" file.
+Note that password stored in Bcrypt hash.
+To convert plain password to Bcrypt hash you can use [online converter](https://passwordhashing.com/BCrypt)

 ## Author
 [Mikhail Shepelev](https://github.com/mikhailshepelev)